top of page

 Limit mealtime to around 30 minutes.
 Afterward, involve your child in cleaning up.
 Once mealtime is over, the kitchen is closed, and the only available option until the next scheduled meal is water.
 Remember for younger kids they ideally have 5 meals a day, but the reason behind this rule is that kids will often snack but then aren't hungry at mealtimes.
 Kids always have access to their preferred foods at meal times, so they will still be able to eat until full, but this aims to ensure we are eating when hungry and not snacking, which impacts our appetite and ability to try new foods.

-Tools for Fussy Eaters #5: Repetition - Gradual Exposure to New Foods
+Tools for Fussy Eaters No. 5: Repetition - Gradual Exposure to New Foods

 occupational therapist gold coast